ENG2303 – British Literature in the Age of the Enlightenment

 Schedule, syllabus and examination date

-This course offers a broad introduction to the most important literary developments in the late seventeenth and early eighteenth century, studied in light of its socio-political history and intellectual background.
+This course offers a broad introduction to some of the most important literary developments in the eighteenth century, studied in light of its socio-political history and intellectual background.

 After completing this course, you:

-- are familiar with some central texts in the Age of Enlightenment
+- know a collection of central texts in the Age of Enlightenment;

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 It is recommended students have taken at least 10 ECTS in literature/culture, preferably ENG1303 – British Literature/ENG1505 – British Civilisation or equivalent.
 The course assumes a good proficiency in written and oral English.